-Social Emotional Learning, or S.E.L., has always been important in the classroom.
-However, it is becoming more explicitly taught in recent years.
-As primary teachers, we have probably already been doing many things to foster and encourage SEL elements.
-We create a warm, inclusive environment intuitively.
-We help students learn routines that are essential in a group learning environment.
-We help students navigate peer conflict that may arise.
+Social Emotional Learning, or S.E.L., has always been a critical element of a successful classroom.
+However, it is being taught more explicitly in recent years.
+As primary teachers, we have probably already been doing many things to foster and encourage SEL in our classroom.
+Intuitively, we create a warm, inclusive environment.
+We help students to learn routines that are essential in a group learning environment.
+We help students to navigate peer conflict that may arise.

-How can we take this even further by teaching more purposefully and creating a positive classroom that incorporates SEL directly?
-And once we identify what to do, how can we get started?
-And what if you feel pressure to fit in your SEL teaching along with academics?
+How can we go even even further in creating a positive classroom that incorporates SEL principles directly?
+And once we identify what we have to do, how can we get started?
+What about when you’re feeling pressure to fit in your SEL teaching along with academics?

 These topics are explored below, with some quick tips and examples to get started.

-Many students do not have the emotional literacy that we assume they have.
-I had a student who simply could not easily identify a peer’s emotions by looking at his face.
+Many students do not possess the level of emotional literacy that we might assume they do.
+I had a student who simply could not easily identify a peer’s emotions when looking at his face.
 He also didn’t understand that we all share the same emotions.
-Through a lot of practice, he was able to realize that facial expressions and body language could show how a person is feeling.
-Another challenge was matching an emotion to an event; this student could tell a face was sad, but could not give an example of a time when he was sad, or an event that might make most people sad.
-Instead of assuming all of your students have this understanding, take some time to discuss emotions and what they look like.
+Through a lot of practice, this student was able to realize that facial expressions and body language could show how a person is feeling.
+Another challenge with this student was to match an emotion to an event; this student could tell a face was sad, but could not give an example of a time when he was sad, or describe an event that might make most people sad.
+Instead of assuming that all of your students have strong levels of emotional literacy, it’s very helpful take some time to discuss emotions and what they look like.
 This can be done many different ways:

--Look in books and magazines to find photos and illustrations of faces.
-How do you think these people are feeling?
-What is happening in the story to make them feel that way?
-Do you have a similar experience?
+- Look in books and magazines to find photos and illustrations of faces.
+Ask your students…how do you think these people are feeling?
+What is happening in the story to make them feel this way?
+Have you had a similar experience?

--Create simple faces on sticks and talk about the differences.
-Is this one happy?
+- Create simple faces on sticks and compare them with your students.
+Is this face happy?
 What is something that makes YOU feel happy?

--Take photos of students with different facial expressions and make a collage for them.
-Before you take a picture, say “You dropped your cookie on the ground.
+- Take photos of students who have different facial expressions and make a collage.
+Before you take a picture of a student, say “You dropped your cookie on the ground.
 How do you feel?
 Show me in your face and body.”
-Compare the happy or sad faces of different students and talk about how they are the same or different.
+Compare the faces of different students and talk with your class about how they are similar or different.

--Use small mirrors so students can see their own faces.
+- Use small mirrors so students can see their own faces.
 Let them see what they look like as their emotions change.
-Most students find this fascinating!
+Most students find this acticity to be fascinating!

 Take a few moments in the morning to check in with students about how they are feeling.
-This validates their emotions and builds that connection between peers and teachers.
+This process validates their emotions and builds a strong connection between student and teacher.
 This can be done in several ways:

--Morning Meeting Circle: Students sit in a circle each morning and tell about a “high” and a “low” of their day so far.
-This gives them a safe place to talk about things they may be sad about, and notice that others also have these feelings.
-It also encourages them to focus on something good that is happening in their lives, and starts a habit of gratitude even when everything is not perfect.
+- Morning Meeting Circle: Students sit in a circle each morning and tell about a “high” and a “low” of their day so far.
+This process gives them a safe place to talk about things that they may be feeling sad about, and an opportunity to notice that others also have these same feelings.
+It also encourages students to focus on something good that is happening in their life, and encourages a habit of feeling gratitude, even when everything is not perfect.

--Check In Jars: Students put a stick with their name or photo on it into the emotion jar that matches their feelings that day.
-If students put their picture into the sad or anxious jar, it signals to the teacher that something emotional is happening and that may need a short discussion, a front-loading before certain activities, or just an extra hug that day.
+- Check-In Jars: The teacher sets up a series of Emotion Jars, each labelled with a different emotion.
+Students put a stick with their name or photo on it into the Emotion Jar that matches their feelings on that day.
+If students put their picture into the “Sad” or “Anxious” jar, it signals to the teacher that something emotional is happening to that student and that he or she may need a short discussion, a front-loading before certain activities, or just an extra hug that day.

--Feelings Journals: Students can draw a picture of how they feel, and talk about why they feel that way.
-After a few entries or class shares, students notice that some students may feel differently about the same things.
-They may also notice that emotions change and are not permanent.
+- Feelings Journals: Students can draw a picture of how they feel, and talk about why they feel that way.
+After a few entries or class shares, students notice that different students may feel differently about the same things.
+Students may also notice that emotions change and are not permanent.
 This is a powerful realization and coping tool.

-The first goal as the school year begins is to find a connection with each student.
-Students need to have a personal connection with you in order to build the trust and comfort level needed to learn.
+A major goal for a teacher as the school year begins should be to find a connection with each student.
+Students need to have a personal connection with you in order to build a level of trust and comfort that allows them to learn effectively.
 How can we find these connections?
-A personal connection can arise out of simple conversation with students, or supporting them during struggles, or even a joke shared about something funny that happened.
+A personal connection can arise out of simple conversation with students, from supporting them during struggles, or even from a shared joke about something funny that happened.
 You could try a personal handshake, or take an interest to show that you care about their lives.

 “How was your birthday party over the weekend?
 I remember my 8th birthday…”